Wavering Place Today

 The Family History

 The Adams family emigrated from England to Virginia in the 1640s, and later migrated to coastal North Carolina in the early 1700s.
-Joel Adams and his uncle Richard Adams were the first of the family in lower Richland County, South Carolina, settling at Wavering Place in 1768.
+In 1768, Joel Adams and his uncle Richard Adams were the first of the family to arrive in Lower Richland County, South Carolina, establishing Homestead and Green Tree (now known as Wavering Place).
 Before the American Revolution, Joel began acquiring land along the Congaree River in lower Richland County.
 His commitment to the land and use of slave labor*, he ultimately established over 25,000 acres of plantations in the area, including Wavering Place, among others.
 Adams, who served as an officer in the American Revolution, was known as "Joel of All" due to his extensive landholdings.
 Research* regarding slave laborers who helped build and maintain these properties is ongoing.
 Joel's son Dr. William Weston Adams (Yale c.
 1806) inherited Wavering Place and lived there until the 1830s, before moving to Alabama to take over his family's plantations there.

 Joel's granddaughter Francis Tucker Hopkins built the second big house at Wavering Place in 1855, to replace the first big house that burned around that time.
 In 1865 she sold Wavering Place to her first cousin James Pickett Adams, an American diplomat and Confederate Major.
 The property descended down through the James Pickett Adams line until Dr Julian Calhoun Adams purchased the interest of over 50 Adams descendants in 1986.